-Censoring occurs when the information on the survival time is incomplete or partially observed.
-There are different types of censoring in survival analysis:
+Censoring occurs when the information on the survival time is incomplete or only partially observed.

 Censoring can have a significant impact on the analysis and interpretation of survival data.
 It is essential to appropriately handle censoring in survival analysis to obtain accurate estimates of survival times, covariate effects, and other related parameters.